cornwallisna/cw_website/membership.md

 -->

-## Or you can print out this form and either send it to us
+## Or you can print out this form and send it to us

 <img src="images/CNA_membership_request.png">
 <button onclick="printImg('/images/CNA_membership_request.png')">Print Membership Form</button>